 In the following table, revenue from contracts with customers is disaggregated by department.
-The percentage of net sales related to our departments for the fiscal years ended February 1, 2020, February 2, 2019, and February 3, 2018, were as follows:
+The percentage of net sales related to our departments for the fiscal years ended January 30, 2021, February 1, 2020, and February 2, 2019, were as follows:

-Fiscal Year Ended Department - Product Offerings February 1, 2020 February 2, 2019 February 3, 2018 Camping Backpacks, camp essentials, canoes and kayaks, coolers, outdoor cooking equipment, sleeping bags, tents and tools 14.4% 14.2% 15.1% Clothing Camouflage, jackets, hats, outerwear, sportswear, technical gear and work wear 9.3% 8.9% 9.3% Fishing Bait, electronics, fishing rods, flotation items, fly fishing, lines, lures, reels, tackle and small boats 11.1% 10.6% 10.7% Footwear Hiking boots, socks, sport sandals, technical footwear, trail shoes, casual shoes, waders and work boots 7.5% 7.3% 7.4% Hunting and Shooting Ammunition, archery items, ATV accessories, blinds and tree stands, decoys, firearms, reloading equipment and shooting gear 49.1% 48.3% 48.7% Optics, Electronics, Accessories, and Other Gift items, GPS devices, knives, lighting, optics (e.g. binoculars), two-way radios, and other license revenue, net of revenue discounts 8.6% 10.7% 8.8% Total 100.0% 100.0% 100.0%
+Fis scal Year Ende d January 30, February 1,F eb: Department Product Offerings 2021 2020 Camping Backpacks, camp essentials, canoes and kayaks, coolers, outdoor cooking equipment, sleeping bags, tents and tools 12.7% 14.4% -1 Apparel Camouflage, jackets, hats, outerwear, sportswear, technical gear and work wear 7.5% 9.3% Fishing Bait, electronics, fishing rods, flotation items, fly fishing, lines, lures, reels, tackle and small boats 9.9% 11.1% - 1 Footwear Hiking boots, socks, sport sandals, technical footwear, trail shoes, casual shoes, waders and work boots 5.6% 7.5% Hunting and Shooting Ammunition, archery items, ATV accessories, blinds and tree stands, decoys, firearms, reloading equipment and shooting gear r 57.6% 49.1% 4 Optics, Electronics, Accessories, and Other Gift items, GPS devices, knives, lighting, optics, two-way radios, and other license revenue, net of revenue discounts 6.7% 8.6% 1 Total 100.0% 100.0% 1(

-The Company adopted Accounting Standard Codification ("ASC") Topic 606 on February 4, 2018, using the modified retrospective approach to all open contracts, with the cumulative effect of adopting the new standard being recognized in retained earnings at February 4, 2018.
-Therefore, the prior periods comparative information has not been adjusted and continues to be reported under Topic 605.
+The Company adopted Accounting Standards Codification ("ASC") Topic 606 on February 4, 2018, using the modified retrospective approach to all open contracts, with the cumulative effect of adopting the new standard being recognized in retained earnings at February 4, 2018.
 The adoption of Topic 606 resulted in an increase in prepaid expenses and other assets of \$1,054 for the recognition of the right of return assets; an increase in accrued expenses relating to the sales return liability of \$1,054 for the recognition of the sales return liability on a gross basis; a decrease in accrued expenses of \$3,521 relating to the breakage of loyalty rewards and gift cards in order to adjust the breakage pattern of the loyalty program and gift cards to match the usage; a decrease of \$884 in deferred tax assets relating to the tax impact of the entries recorded for the gift card and loyalty program liabilities; and a decrease in accumulated deficit of \$2,634 as a cumulative effect of the adoption.

 The largest driver of changes for the adoption of Topic 606 was the change in the method of estimating breakage for the Company's outstanding gift cards and loyalty reward liabilities.
 Under Topic 605, this breakage was historically recorded when it was determined that the gift cards or loyalty reward points were not probable to be redeemed, which was after two years for gift cards and 18 months for loyalty reward points.
-Topic 606, the breakage recognized for the loyalty reward program and gift cards is now estimated based off of historical breakage percentages, and is recognized in-line with the expected usage of the loyalty points and gift cards.
+Topic 606, the breakage lrecognized for the loyalty reward program and gift cards is now estimated based off of historical breakage percentages, and is recognized in-line with the expected usage of the loyalty points and gift cards.